Message from the Chair

 He has also been the recipient of curriculum development awards at the regional and national level, as well as multiple teaching awards, culminating in his induction into the UTMB Academy of Master Teachers in 2007.
 In the past, he has chaired the Society of Teachers of Family Medicine national conference on medical student education, and served on national task forces that developed the first ever national Family Medicine clerkship curriculum and more recently the Leading Change Curriculum for Family Medicine faculty.
 He has remained active as a clinician and has been recognized continuously as one of the Best Doctors in America since 2005.

 His academic interests include innovation in medical education, leadership training and faculty development.
 His clinical interests include wellness and health promotion.
-During his tenure as department chair, the department has started a fully accredited ACGME Sports Medicine fellowship, developed a very successful clinical research program, transitioned the main clinical practice site to an NCQA recognized PCMH, and increased both faculty academic productivity and clinical productivity.
-The department faculty now also teach in all four years of the medical school curriculum.
+During his tenure as department chair, the department has started a fully accredited ACGME Sports Medicine fellowship, developed a very successful clinical research program, transitioned the main clinical practice site to an NCQA recognized PCMH, and increased both faculty academic productivity and faculty clinical productivity.
+The department faculty now also teaches extensively in all four years of the medical school curriculum.

 Dr. Shokar grew up in England and completed medical school at Dayanand Medical College in India in 1988.
 He returned to England to complete residency training in Family Medicine, followed by a period of practice in Oxfordshire, England.
 He moved to the US in 1996 and underwent further residency training at St Joseph Hospital in Houston, Texas.
 He is married with three children.